 Everyone at UCLA Health is a part of the Magnet® journey, consistent with our vision of healing humankind, one patient at a time, by improving health, alleviating suffering and delivering acts of kindness.

 Ronald Reagan UCLA Medical Center (RRUCLA) submitted documentation to the American Nurses Credentialing Center for its fourth Magnet® designation in February 2020 and is hoping for a site visit in late 2020.
 This re-designation process is a reflection of continued nursing excellence made possible by the support of UCLA Health’s entire team.
 Recognizing that Magnet® designation is only one stop on the journey to sustained excellence, RRUCLA nurses will continue providing high-quality, innovative, patient- and family-centered care while monitoring and adapting practice to meet its patients changing needs.

 For more information, please contact: Kateri Tobias, BSN, RN, CCRN, RRUCLA Nursing Outcomes and Magnet® Program Coordinator

-UCLA Medical Center, Santa Monica (SMUCLA) received its first Magnet® designation in June 2016.
+UCLA Health - Santa Monica Medical Center (SMUCLA) received its first Magnet® designation in June 2016.
 This was the culmination of years of dedicated work on the part of the entire SMUCLA nursing team and reflected major enhancements to nursing practice.
 Over the next four years, the nursing team continued on its quest to sustaining nursing excellence and submitted its second Magnet® document in May 2020.
 The document’s exemplars highlight SMUCLA nurses’ commitment to evidence-based practice, quality outcomes and interprofessional collaboration on behalf of patients and families.